Toxoplasmosis action plan

 - Toxoplasmosis literature review (PDF, 4,347K)

-The Toxoplasmosis Action Plan proposed two series of workshops with key researchers and the participation of international experts.
+The Toxoplasmosis Action Plan proposed a series of workshops with key researchers and the participation of international experts.

 The first series of workshops have been completed and focussed on refining research objectives and identifying research gaps and priorities, towards the development of the Toxoplasmosis Science Plan.